Banner Ads

 *

-* @param ad The HyprMXBannerView that loaded the ad
+* @param ad The HyprMXBannerView that had the impression event

 */